This Is The MTV Movie & TV Awards Speech Everyone Will Be Talking About

 Lonsdale, who confirmed his interest in both men and women in May 2017, won the Golden Popcorn statue for his almost movie-ending kiss with Nick Robinson, who played the titular hero of gay coming-of-age movie Love, Simon.
 Robinson was unable to accept the award with his co-star – but Lonsdale made the most of his moment, showing up on stage in a sequin coat by WhoCaresWhyNot, a cream skirt, a high-necked top, glittering face jewels, and bleached blonde hair.

-When Lonsdale got back to his speech, he continued addressing the kids watching at home, “You can live your dreams and kiss the one that you love, no matter what gender they are.
+When Lonsdale got back to his speech, the Australian native continued addressing the kids watching at home, “You can live your dreams and kiss the one that you love, no matter what gender they are.
 You can live your dreams and you can believe in magic.
 You can live your dreams and you can be yourself.
 Thank you so much.”
 The responses on Twitter were ecstatic.

 Here’s @KeiynanLonsdale’s speech in full! ? #MTVAwards pic.twitter.com/U69vt9WAp9— MTV Asia (@mtvasia) June 19, 2018